 There are the particular syndromes representing the conditions you presented her with.
 There are the different places in your body where you have excesses or deficiencies.
 There are the enormous range of acupuncture points and combinations of points that she can use to achieve the balance you want.

 And if she can, she’ll use the minimum number of points to produce the results she wants.
-That makes it more intellectually stimulating for her, less of a burden for your body, and ultimately more economical and elegant as a treatment.
+That makes it more intellectually stimulating for her, less of a burden for your body, and ultimately more economical, elegant and effective as a treatment.

 Give your acupuncturist the credit she deserves: she’s a very skilled and thoughtful person whose help may enhance your life!